This post may contain affiliate links. Read the full disclosure here.

 Well, you can spend a few quid on some cress or grass seeds labelled as variegated monstera.

 You can’t get variegated monstera seeds.
-You can, however, buy monstera seeds.
-AND there’s a million to one chance you get a variegated one.
-And even if you managed to germinate a variegated one, it’d be a battle stopping it from reverting.
+You can, however, buy Monstera seeds.
+AND there’s a million-to-one chance you get a variegated one.
+And even if you managed to germinate a variegated one, it’d likely to be 100% variegated and you’ll struggle to get it to grow.

 How long does it take to grow a Monstera from seed?